 |Northwestern Mutual||Custom Variable Universal Life Insurance||5%, plus up to 2% additional debt expense charge|

 |New York Life||Variable Universal Life Accumulator||6% maximum, currently 3%|

-In addition, your cash value continues to earn interest during the loan.
-This may either be at a fixed rate (such as 1.5%) or within a certain spread of the loan interest rate.
-For example, if your cash value was guaranteed to grow at a rate that was within 2% of your loan interest rate, which was 6%, it would be guaranteed to be at least 4%.
+Your cash value continues to earn interest during the loan.
+This may either be at a fixed rate (such as 1.5%) or within a particular spread of the loan interest rate.
+For example, if your cash value were guaranteed to grow at a rate within 2% of your loan interest rate, which was 6%, it would be guaranteed to be at least 4 percent.

-When you borrow from your life insurance policy, you don't actually have to pay back the loan.
-In addition, you don't have to pay the annual interest so long as the total outstanding loan (original loan plus accumulated interest) doesn't exceed the policy's cash value.
-Therefore, borrowing from your life insurance policy is a great alternative if you aren't sure how long you'll need the loan.
+When you borrow from your life insurance policy, you don't have to pay back the loan.
+In addition, you don't have to pay the annual interest, so long as the total outstanding loan (original loan plus accumulated interest) doesn't exceed the policy's cash value.
+Therefore, borrowing from your life insurance policy is an excellent alternative if you aren't sure how long you'll need the loan.

-Now, it's typically to your benefit to pay back a policy loan in a timely manner as the interest compounds annually and the policy will lapse if the outstanding loan gets too large.
-This could mean you not only paid thousands of dollars in premiums and would have no coverage, but you could also pay taxes if the outstanding loan is greater than what you've paid in premiums.
+Now, it's typically to your benefit to pay back a policy loan as soon as possible.
+The interest on the loan compounds annually and the policy will lapse if the outstanding loan gets too large.
+If this happens, you will have paid thousands of dollars in premiums with nothing to show for it (no coverage).
+In addition, you could also owe taxes if the outstanding loan is greater than what you've paid in premiums.

-Another reason to pay back the policy loan is that the total outstanding balance would be deducted from the death benefit your beneficiaries received if you passed away.
+Another reason to pay back the policy loan is that the total outstanding balance would be deducted from the death benefit your beneficiaires would receive when you pass away.